SalesforceFoundation/EDA/README.md

 # HEDAP

-HEDAP, the Higher Education Data Architecture App, is released under the open source [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
+HEDAP, the Higher Education Data Architecture Package, is released under the open source [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).

 Salesforce is designed for business organizations that operate based on opportunities, leads, and all the other sales-related concepts.
 HEDAP sits on top of Salesforce to make it Higher Ed-specific.